JeffinKR924/Savior-Chome-Extension/README.md

 # Savior-Chome-Extension

-Savior - A Chrome Extension for Saving Pages and Sessions
+Savior - Effortlessly 'save your' favorite pages or entire sessions and instantly open them with a single click, speeding up your browsing

 Savior is a Chrome extension that allows users to save individual pages or multiple pages (sessions) as buttons on the interface.
 With Savior, you can conveniently open the saved page or session instantly by pressing the corresponding button on the interface.